For CIOs, cybersecurity is becoming an increasingly greater concern.

 Here are cybersecurity strategies and activities a CIO should make certain are in place:

-- Monitor Around the Clock: Only with real-time 24/7 visibility into the threats you face can you secure your organization and effectively understand and communicate your current security posture.
+Only with real-time 24×7 visibility into the threats you face can you secure your organization and effectively understand and communicate your current security posture.

 Learn More: For specific insights into these practices and key activities to undertake to ensure their success, read The CIO’s Cybersecurity Checklist.

-And read this Frost & Sullivan guide to determine whether building a security operations center in-house or utilizing a SOC-as-a-service provider is the right decision for your organization.
+And The Total Economic Impact™ Of Arctic Wolf Security Operations Solutions to determine whether building a security operations center in-house or utilizing a SOC-as-a-service provider is the right decision for your organization.